Comparison of hit-and-run, slice sampling and random walk Metropolis: Auxiliary variable Markov chains

-Clearly, for every Markov chain a transition can be written in this form.
-(Simply, set $P_a(x,\cdot):=P(x,\cdot)$ and take $[x]_a\equiv K$ for arbitrary $\A$ and $\lambda$.)
-However, in some cases it is possible to represent the transitions of two different Markov chains in the form $\eqref{eq:repr}$ with the same equivalence relations $\sim_a$ and $s(x,a)$, so that the corresponding ``inner'' transition kernels are much easier to analyze.
+In some cases it is even possible to represent the transitions of two different Markov chains in the form $\eqref{eq:repr}$ with the same equivalence relations $\sim_a$ and $s(x,a)$, so that the corresponding ``inner'' transition kernels are much easier to analyze.
 We show that a suitable relation of these ``inner'' kernels is enough to compare the original Markov chains.

-To state the result it is convenient to define for almost all $a\in\A$ (concerning $\lambda$) a probability measure $\pi_a$ on $K$ induced by $s(x,a)$, i.e.